rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 pull this off.

 ### Realising it won't work.
-Finally, this all started to unravel in a about a month away from the event.
+This all started to unravel about a month before the event.
 In short, we encountered some logistical hurdles, which we won't go into, but which also prompted us to review the finances in more detail.
 This revealed that our estimates were off.
 Thus, we were faced with a tough decision:

 * If we continue with the event, there was the chance that the logistics would just fail to come together.
-That would be a true disaster.
+That would leave attendees in Greece, out of pocket, and without an All Hands to attend.
 * Further, we might not be able to raise enough money to be able to pay for the entirety of people's travel and lodging as we had promised.
 This would be unfortunate, though perhaps something people could live with.